Schedule A Hiring Authority

 - Schedule A allows human resources specialists and/or selective placement program coordinators to send the resumes of qualified applicants directly to managers.

-The goal of Schedule A is for individuals with disabilities to obtain civil service competitive status through conversion to the competitive service after completion of two years of satisfactory service.
+The goal of Schedule A is for people with disabilities to obtain civil service competitive status through conversion to the competitive service after completion of two years of satisfactory service.

 Candidates are eligible for Schedule A if they:

-- Have an intellectual disability, severe physical disability or psychiatric disability, including individuals with a targeted disability;
+- Have an intellectual disability, severe physical disability or psychiatric disability, including people with a targeted disability (PDF).

-- Have written proof (pdf) or documentation of disability from a qualified professional, including a licensed medical professional, a licensed state or private vocational rehabilitation specialist or any federal or state government agency that issues or provides disability benefits prior to the agency making the appointment; and
+- Have written proof (PDF) or documentation of disability from a qualified professional, including a licensed medical professional, a licensed state or private vocational rehabilitation specialist or any federal or state government agency that issues or provides disability benefits prior to the agency making the appointment.

 - Meet the Office of Personnel Management’s (OPM) qualification standards for all federal positions for which they are applying.